philippgs/uibk_parsys_19/proseminar/03/readme.md

 # Assignment 3, due October 30th 2019

-The goal of this assignment is to ...
+The goal of this assignment is to extend the heat stencil application and measure its performance.

 ## Exercise 1